 How To Calculate Variation Ratio Test (aka.
-F-Ratio test)?
+F-Ratio test)

-We will need to activate the Analysis ToolPak in Excel to access the F-test function.
+You need to activate the Analysis ToolPak in Excel to access the F-test function.

 Adding the Analysis ToolPak to the Data tab